Welcome to the Greater Upper Valley Solid Waste Management District!

 Christmas Lights & Trees

 The Lebanon Recycling Center/Landfill accepts lights as scrap metal.
-You need a permit to access the facility.
+You will need a permit to access the facility.
 For more information, visit lebanonnh.gov/450/Solid-Waste-Recycling.

 If you own property, set your tree out for wildlife cover or chop it up and throw it in the woods.
 Ask your town if they’d be interested in sponsoring a “chipping” event.
 Bring your tree and make a donation.
 If you know of river or brook bank erosion, ask someone knowledgeable and set your tree in the bank to help stabilize it.